|Prof. Andrew Lewis MA, DIC, PhD, FInstP, CPhys

 During the 2002-2005 Length Programme, I became Theme Manager for Large Scale Metrology and project manager for 3 projects.
 Much of my time was dealing with international issues and overseeing the work on large scale metrology.
 I co-organised an international 2 day workshop on Large Scale Metrology, atracting ove 50 attendees from companies such as Boeing, BaE, Leica, etc as well as academic representatatives from CERN and several major observatories.

 Following restructuring of NPL , I volunteered and was accepted as temporary Group Leader for Length Metrology.
 I became responsible for the annual budget and for just under 20 staff.
 Following permanent appointment of a new Group Leader I no longer have these responsibilities, however I am now the science lead for the area.
 I continued to be involved with software writing (C++) and also with a recent major overhaul of the NPL web site.
-My R&D efforts are now concentrated in the area of Large Volume Metrology where I am the project coordinator in the LUMINAR project – Large volume Unified Metrology for Innovation, Novel Applications and Research and now coordinate the follow-on project LaVA – Large Volume Applications.
+My R&D efforts are now concentrated in the area of Large Volume Metrology where I was the project coordinator in the LUMINAR project – Large volume Unified Metrology for Innovation, Novel Applications and Research and now coordinate the follow-on project LaVA – Large Volume Applications.

 Aside from the physics, computing and management I have been involved in promoting the work of our group and NPL as a whole, and have presented a lecture on the work of NPL at the Cambridge University Physics Society, as well as demonstrating the group’s work to visitors from around the world.
 I am also the author of a set of web pages which promote the work of the team.